SovnSkyrim/Aldrnari/README.md

 This project started as a collaboration between Althro and I on Tinvaak 2, we went in our own ways when we realised that our goals were different.
 Aldrnari still woudldn't have existed without Althro and Tinvaak 2.

+The art for the list was made by [Crithion/m.vlad](https://mvlad.design/), a fellow Modlist Author (author of [Narsil](https://mvlad.design/narsil/), a VR list), and artist.
+I commissioned him and he did an amazing job!

 # Disclaimer

 ### READING THIS README IN ITS ENTIRETY IS REQUIRED FOR THE LIST TO WORK.
 IT WILL NOT WORK IF YOU DON'T READ.
 THIS ISN'T ROCKET SCIENCE SO BE PATIENT AND READ CAREFULLY.
 THE README DOESN'T END AT "HOW TO START UP THE LIST".